-I’m going to be honest with you: coffee is not my favorite…anything.
-It tastes WAY too bitter for me and it gives you really gross breath.
+I’m going to be honest with you: coffee is not my favourite…anything.
+It tastes WAY too bitter for me, and it gives you really gross breath.
 However, the best part of coffee, in my opinion, is the smell.
 I love the smell of fresh coffee – and it works out for me because my husband loves to drink it!

-Something else I’m not a fan of: hard cookies.
+Something else I’m not a fan of is hard cookies.
 My parents are both hard cookie enthusiasts, while I prefer chewy cookies that may even be slightly under-baked.
 But I can get on board with a hard cookie that can be dunked in tea (or coffee, if you must).

-Even if you’re not a fan of traditional biscotti, these little devils may change your mind.
+Even if you’re not a fan of traditional biscotti, these little Coffee-Infused Bourbon Biscotti devils may change your mind.
 They also make your home smell AMAZING while they’re baking.

 2 c. organic whole wheat pastry flour, like Bob’s Red Mill